yousefwahba/knot/README.md

 To get started with this project, follow these steps:

 1. Clone the repository to your local machine.
+2. move to back-end folder `cd back-end/`
-2. Install the required dependencies using `npm install`.
+3. Install the required dependencies using `npm install`.
-3. Create a `.env` file in the root directory of the project and set the following environment variables:
+4. Create a `.env` file in the root directory of the project and set the following environment variables:

 ```plaintext
 DB_URI=your_mongodb_uri_here